smartfog/fogflow/doc/en/source/concept.rst

 Service Template
 ======================================

-Each IoT service is described by a service template, which includes the following information:
+Each IoT service is described by a service template, which can be a service topology with a set of linked operators or a fog function with a single operator.
+For example, when we use a service topology to specify your service template, the following information will be included.

 	* topology name: the unique name of your topology
 	* service description: some text to describe what this service is about
 	* priority: define the priority level of all tasks in your topology, which will be utilized by edge nodes to decide how resource should be assigned to tasks
 	* resource usage: define if the tasks in this topology can use the resources on edge nodes in an exclusive way, meaning that not sharing resources with any task from the other topologies

+Currently, FogFlow provides a graphical editor to allow developers to easily define and annotate their service topology or fog function during the design phrase.

 Dynamic data flow